-Specialty LED Lighting Solutions for Fresh Produce Displays
+Specialty Lighting Solutions for Fresh Produce Displays

 Very often, shoppers chose their supermarket based on the quality of its fresh fruits and vegetables, so vibrant and fresh colors must be the focus of produce merchandising.

-The color of regular LEDs is skewed to enhance greens and yellows (to maximize lumens per watt).
+The color of regular lighting is skewed to enhance greens and yellows (to maximize lumens per watt).
 But other important colors, such reds and whites, appear faded – they are not as bright as they should be.

 The most successful produce displays in terms of inventory turnover are those that are merchandised for the greatest color impact, highlighting the variety and selection of the fruit and vegetables.
 This is because shoppers tend to choose their supermarket based on the visual appeal and the quality of its fresh produce.
 Therefore, fruit and vegetables in supermarket produce departments displayed under specialty lighting that reveals their vibrant and fresh colors, without damaging them or causing premature spoilage, must be the focus of produce merchandising.

 Radishes are bright red when they are first harvested, but they become faded when exposed to light.
 Inferior display lighting can cause other root vegetables such as carrots, beets, and parsnips to continue to grow.
 Bulbs such as onions, garlic, and shallots begin to sprout when exposed to light, and the outer layers turn green.
 Tender bean sprouts and other sprouting seeds continue to grow, becoming tough.
-These effects can be minimized by using Promolux’s low UV LED lighting with a balanced visible spectrum.
+These effects can be minimized by using Promolux’s low UV lighting with a balanced visible spectrum.